columnar-tech/dbc/docs/getting_started/first_steps.md

 • redshift - An ADBC driver for Amazon Redshift developed by Columnar
 • snowflake - An ADBC driver for Snowflake developed under the Apache Software Foundation
 • sqlite - An ADBC driver for SQLite developed under the Apache Software Foundation
+• trino - An ADBC Driver for Trino developed by the ADBC Driver Foundry
 ```

 From the output, you can see that the name you'll need is `"bigquery"`.